alexdao04/spotify-analytics/README.md

 General overview of the what and why behind this project.<br>
 For more information on how we're planning this project. see "progress.md".<br>
+Instructions for running this project will be included in "requirements.txt".<br>

 1. The What<br>
-Can a machine learning classifier predict songs listened to on a given day of the week, based solely on a person's Spotify listening behavior?<br>
+Can a classifier predict songs listened to on a given day of the week, based solely on a person's Spotify listening behavior?<br>

 2. Data<br>
 Target Data:<br>